English Australians: Post-Federation English immigration

 Australians of English ancestry made up more than 50 per cent of the population at the time of Federation (1901).
 From 1922 the Empire Settlement Act assisted thousands of migrants from England.
 After the Second World War, even as immigration from other countries expanded dramatically, English citizens had almost unrestricted entry into Australia.
 Arthur Calwell, Minister for Immigration, wanted nine out of ten new immigrants to be UK-born.
 The majority of England-born migrants received assisted passages until the scheme was abolished in 1982.

 Among the notable English-born were politicians such as Henry Parkes, and Joseph Cook; in retailing and media: John Norton, Anthony Hordern and John Fairfax.

 Surges of English immigration in the 1910s, 1920s, 1950s and 1960s sustained the English-born as the largest single immigrant group throughout the 20th century.
 In 1978 Australians of predominantly English ancestry made up over 45 per cent of the population.
 English ancestry was reported by 6.6 million people (46%) in 1986, and 6.4 million (37%) in 2001.
 While the English-born continue to be well-represented among immigrants to Australia, the overall decline of English immigration to Australia since the 1980s has meant that the English-born are declining as a proportion of immigrants to Australia.
 Regardless, Australian society continues to be influenced by its strong English heritage.

 Demographics

 In the 2021 census, 8,385,928 people, or 33% of the Australian population, stated that they had English ancestry (whether wholly or partial).

 Cultural influence

 People of English descent were by far the single most influential ethnic group in colonial Australia.
-The founding of Australia by English people is still evident in place names, Australia's common law legal system, popular dishes such as fish and chips and English as Australia's national language.
+The founding of Australia by English people is still evident in place names, Australia's common law legal system, popular dishes such as fish and chips and Sunday Roast and English as Australia's national language.

 In Sydney, at least 50 suburban names are derived directly from 20 English counties, of which the largest numbers are from Kent, Surrey and London.
 Among the best known are Surry Hills, Croydon, Hornsby, Epping, Chipping Norton, Brighton-le-Sands, Bexley, Canterbury, Ryde, Kensington, Lewisham and Penshurst.